Three-Generation Wood and Elephant Nose Wood

 三代木

 Transportation Methods:1.
-Take the Chiayi Bus from Chiayi Bus Station to Alishan National Scenic Area, and get off at Alishan National Scenic Area.
-2. Take the Alishan Railway from Chiayi Train Station, and get off at Shenshan Station.
-3. Take the 1835 Alishan Line from Taipei Transfer Station, and get off at Alishan National Scenic Area.
+Take the Chiayi City Bus from Chiayi Bus Station to the Alishan National Scenic Area and get off at Alishan National Scenic Area.
+2. Take the Alishan Forest Railway from Chiayi Railway Station and get off at the Shenmu Station.
+3. Take the 1835 Alishan Line from Taipei Transfer Station and get off at Alishan National Scenic Area.

 Recommended Hotel Bookings